ahundt/deep-learning-jhu-cs-482-682/README.md

 ![Fashion-MNIST](https://raw.githubusercontent.com/zalandoresearch/fashion-mnist/master/doc/img/fashion-mnist-sprite.png)

-A CPU only 10 epoch run should take about 15 minutes on a 4 year old laptop.
+A CPU only 10 epoch run should take about 5 minutes on a 4 year old laptop.
 Much of your time might be executing training runs in the background on your computer.
-This means you need to plan for up to 24 hours of total training time!
+This means you need to plan for the total training time!
 Making a plan for this assignment, installing the software ahead of time, setting a schedule, and submitting on time is 100% your responsibility.

 ## PyTorch and Package Installation